site map Welcome to webdubois.org

 "W.E.B.
 Du Bois and the Socio-Political Structures of Education."
 The Negro Educational Review, 55:1 (January 2004): 9-26.
 [A draft version is available online.]

-I have written several entries for the The Literary Encyclopedia.
-Please note: to read more than the first 600 words of any entry will require you to procure a daily, monthly, or yearly membership to The Literary Encyclopedia (which, if I do say so myself, is a good reference source for literature, philosophy, and other academic topics).
+Also, I have written several entries for The Literary Encyclopedia.
+Please note: to read more than the first few hundred words of any entry will require you to procure a yearly membership to The Literary Encyclopedia (which, if I do say so myself, is a good reference source for literature, philosophy, and other academic topics).
 The Encyclopedia entries are:

 Biographical sketch: W.E.B.
 Du Bois (1868-1963) (June 2005).